NVIDIA Jetson Edge Computing Platforms Enable Safe Human-Robot Collaboration

 Jetson Orin is a powerful and advanced AI computing platform developed by NVIDIA.
 It offers impressive AI inference capabilities, making it well-suited for various applications, including those related to health and safety in human-robot collaboration (HRC).
 The Jetson Orin NX incorporates a high-performance system-on-a-chip (SoC) with multiple processing units, including Arm Cortex-A78 cores, NVIDIA Ampere GPU, and dedicated AI accelerators.

 The AI inference capabilities of Jetson Orin NX enable efficient and real-time analysis of sensor data in HRC environments.
 With its impressive compute power, the platform can handle complex deep learning models and algorithms, allowing for accurate object detection, pose estimation, and gesture recognition.
 This capability enables robots to perceive and understand human actions, ensuring enhanced safety in their collaboration with humans.
 Additionally, Jetson Orin NX supports a wide range of AI frameworks, libraries, and tools, providing developers with flexibility and ease of implementation.
 This enables the deployment of state-of-the-art AI models, such as deep neural networks, on the platform, enabling advanced decision-making capabilities.
-The platform also supports hardware acceleration for AI workloads, maximizing inference performance while minimizing latency.
+The platform also supports hardware acceleration for AI workloads, maximising inference performance while minimising latency.

-The EAC-6100 robotics controller was chosen as the ideal platform for enabling edge AI inference leveraging the Jetson Orin NX’s capabilities in conjunction with its GMSL camera capabilities.
+The EAC-6100 robotics controller was chosen as the ideal rugged Jetson PC for enabling edge AI inference leveraging the Jetson Orin NX’s capabilities in conjunction with its GMSL camera capabilities.
 The EAC-6100 by Vecow offers seamless integration with either 8GB or 16GB Jetson Orin NX system-on-modules, providing a robust and reliable hardware foundation for deploying AI models and algorithms at the edge.
 With its powerful processing capabilities and optimized architecture, the EAC-6100 can efficiently handle the complex computations required for AI inference.
 Compatible with a wide range of GMSL cameras enhances the overall system’s perception capabilities, enabling high-resolution video input for accurate object detection, tracking, and safety monitoring.
 This next-generation of robotics controller allows human-robot collaboration to gain the advantage of real-time, local AI inference, further enhancing health and safety measures in collaborative environments.

 Vecow’s latest robotics controller boasts several outstanding features that make it a top choice for industrial applications.
 First and foremost, its fanless operation ensures reliable performance and longevity by eliminating potential points of failure, such as dust accumulation or fan malfunctions.
 This design ensures seamless operation in harsh industrial environments, where the presence of debris or vibrations can affect the performance of traditional fan-based systems.
 Despite not having active cooling, the industrial-grade components integrated onboard Vecow’s EAC-6100 comfortably supports operation in the extreme temperatures found on factory floors.

 Featuring onboard CAN bus, the EAC-6100 robotics controller enables seamless communication and integration with various industrial devices, such as sensors, actuators, and other control systems.
-This feature facilitates efficient and synchronized control of robotics automation processes, enhancing overall system performance and productivity.
+This feature facilitates efficient and synchronised control of robotics automation processes, enhancing overall system performance and productivity.

 Another notable feature of the EAC-6100 is its wide range 9-50V DC input with ignition sensing.
 This allows the controller to be powered by a diverse range of power sources, or fluctuating power sources, commonly found in industrial settings.
 The ignition sensing capability further enhances its suitability for use in vision computing applications, by enabling remote on/off functionality.